Protect but Don’t Block

 - Retention, which define for how long Office 365 keeps information like documents and email.

-The migration of labels from Azure Information Protection to Office 365 is still a work in progress and not yet ready for general availability.
-As might be expected, you can’t yet use the Any Authenticated User permission with labels defined through the Security and Compliance Center.
+The migration of labels from Azure Information Protection to Office 365 is still a work in progress.
+Here’s what I report in Petri.com on the topic.
+You can add the Any Authenticated Users to a template in the Azure portal and it will be synchronized to the Security and Compliance Center.
+However, you can’t yet add the permission to a label through the Security and Compliance Center.